How to Configure Virtual Network Editor in VMware Workstation

 There are 3 options for VMware Workstation network settings.
 These;

-When you create a new virtual machine with VMware, the settings of the virtual machine are automatically set to NAT.
+When you create a new virtual machine with VMware, the virtual machine settings are automatically set to NAT.
 Now, let’s take a step-by-step look at the existing network configuration options.

 Bridged (Connect VMs Directly to The External Network)

-You can include the machines you are using to the physical network that you created in the VMware Bridged network configuration.
-For example, if you are using the 192.168.1.0/24 address range, when you configure the virtual system as Bridged, the virtual pc will get an automatic IP address from the DHCP server.
+You can include the machines you are using in the physical network that you created in the VMware Bridged network configuration.
+For example, if you are using the 192.168.1.0/24 address range when you configure the virtual system as Bridged, the virtual pc will get an automatic IP address from the DHCP server.

-If you select Bridged for VMnet on the Network config, you must select VMnet in the VM.
+If you select Bridged for VMnet on the Network config, you must choose VMnet in the VM.

 The “Bridged to:” setting refers to the network adapters that are in your physical computer.
 For example, your laptop computer has an Ethernet and Wifi card.
-If you automatically configure this option and you choose to connect to the 192.168.1.0/24 network with Ethernet, the program will automatically select Ethernet and the virtual machines will continue to access the Internet.
+Suppose you automatically configure this option and choose to connect to the 192.168.1.0/24 network with Ethernet.
+In that case, the program will automatically select Ethernet, and the virtual machines will continue to access the Internet.

 In the following image, the editor program shows the existing adapters on your physical computer.